 However, because of these very same instincts, they can become a little over-protective and or possessive without proper socialization.
 This dangerous behavior can lead to aggression should any other friendly people come close to the kids.

 Dalmatians are more durable, sturdy and robust than you think.
 After all, there’s a reason why they were trusted to be firefighter dogs in the past.
-If they can handle building fires, there’s no doubt they’re capable of dealing with the “constant flame” of a child.
+If they can handle building fires, there’s no doubt they’re able to deal with the “constant flame” of a child.

-A fully grown Dalmatian can reach anywhere between 22 to 24 inches tall at the shoulder.
-And depending on the gender, it’s not unusual to see one grow up to 70 pounds.
-They’re not small dogs and as a result, can handle the rowdiness of children.
+A fully grown Dalmatian can reach anywhere between 22 to 24 inches tall at the shoulder. depending on the dog’s gender, it’s not unusual to see one grow up to 70 pounds.
+So, they’re not small dogs and as a result, can handle the rowdiness of children.

 Not all dogs respond well to rough play.
 In fact, smaller and more fragile breeds tend to develop small dog syndrome, in which the dog reacts aggressively to larger dogs.
 Though, the same reaction can often be shown towards the much larger child.